Creative Assembly: Buyout and later games (2005–2016)

-Despite speculation that Activision might buy Creative Assembly, as the publisher had done with previous successful developers under its wing, the Japanese company Sega announced on 9 March 2005 that they had sealed an acquisition deal with Creative Assembly, purchasing all issued shares in the company.
+Despite speculation that Activision might buy Creative Assembly, as the publisher had done with previous successful developers under its wing, the Japanese company Sega announced on 9 March 2005 that it had sealed an acquisition deal with Creative Assembly, purchasing all issued shares in the company.
 Sega explained that the acquisition was to strengthen Sega Europe's presence in the European and North American video game markets.
 All preceding titles in the Total War series had been exclusively computer games.
 By July 2005, Sega had acquired the publishing rights to Rome: Total War from Activision, and built on the brand strategy by releasing two expansion packs: Barbarian Invasion in September 2005 and Alexander in September 2006.
 Spartan: Total Warrior was released in October 2005 on Xbox, PlayStation 2 and GameCube, receiving a mixed reception from critics.

 Medieval II: Total War, the fourth title in the franchise, was announced in January 2006 and developed by the Australian branch of Creative Assembly.
 It was a remake of the earlier Medieval: Total War using the new assets and technology behind Rome: Total War.
 The game was released in November 2006, and although not as successful as Rome: Total War, Medieval II: Total War was still a critical and commercial hit, holding a place in the UK games charts in November 2006, and in the US charts until the end of January 2007.
 An expansion pack, Kingdoms, was announced in March 2007.
 The expansion received a positive reception from critics upon release in August 2007.